-Michael Spagnuolo has over fifteen years of experience working with students in Special Education Programs throughout Kent County.
+Michael has over fifteen years of experience working with students in Special Education Programs throughout Kent County.
 His mission is to improve the lives of every student that he is privileged to work with.
 Before creating KTC CORE, Michael was a Work Based Learning Facilitator at KTC (Region 1 and 2).
 Previously, he started the R1TS 1 Program at Rockford Public Schools, and was a Child Care Worker at GRPS for ten years (KEC Beltline & KVO).
 In addition, he completed his student teaching experiences at GRPS, Northview Public Schools, Forest Hills Public Schools, and Caledonia Community Schools.

 Mr. Spagnuolo implemented the first KTC Paid Summer Work Program over the summer of 2016.
-Michael graduated from Grand Valley State University with his Special Education degree with endorsements in Emotional Impairment, Cognitive Impairment and Elementary Education.
+Michael graduated from Grand Valley State University with a Special Education degree with endorsements in Emotional Impairment, Cognitive Impairment and Elementary Education.
 He values being a lifelong learner and implements best practice in his program.
 He is a positive and energetic teacher who creates a warm and welcoming learning environment..
 Mr. Spagnuolo is looking forward to teaching the fundamental Career and Employability skills necessary for a successful career.

 Michael and his wife, Melanie, have two sons named Dominic and Isaiah.
 They enjoy spending time with family, especially their thirteen nephews and nieces who reside in Kent and Ottawa County.
-In Michael’s spare time, he enjoys yard work, cooking, reading, traveling, hiking, camping, and working on projects around the house.
+In Michael’s spare time, he enjoys yard work, cooking, reading, traveling, hiking, camping, woodworking, playing sports, and working on projects around the house.
 He believes that being positive is contagious, and it promotes the proper learning environment for a successful system.
 Mr. Spagnuolo is ecstatic to be the KTC CORE Program Instructor!

 Mary Free Bed YMCA